Te Whānau

 Tainui

-Aaron is a Professor in Finance and HOD, Finance.
+Aaron is a Professor in the Economics and Finance department.
 He graduated with a PhD from AUT in 2007.
 He researches empirical finance, with a particular interest in regulation, market microstructure and the area of financial capability.
 He is currently researching how individuals can make smarter financial decisions to build long-term financial wellbeing.

 Ngātikahu ki Whangaroa, Te Rārawa, Ngāti Kuri, no Muriwhenua

-Ella teaches in International Business, Strategy and Entrepreneurship, and is Director of Māori Advancement for Business, with research on Māori Indigenous business and development.
-Ella was born in Kaitaia, but raised in Auckland, unapologetically loud and proud, mother of three wāhine ataahua.
+Ella teaches in the Marketing and International Business department and is also director of Māori Advancement for the Business School.
+Ella has been researching Māori Indigenous business and development for over thirty years.
+Ella was born in Kaitaia, but raised in Auckland, unapologetically loud and proud, mother of three wāhine and grandmother of three mokopuna.
 In 2022 Ella was made a member of the New Zealand Order of Merit.

 Ngāpuhi, Te Rōrōa, Ngāti Porou, Ngāti Kahungungu